GodderE2D/vipin/src/data/blog/mrrobotctf.md

 ## Key 2

-- When we look in */license*, we find the string "ZWxsaW90OkVSMjgtMDY1Mgo=" which seems to be base64
+- When we look in */license*, we find the string "ZWxsaW90OkVSMjgtMDY1Mgo=" which seems to be base64 (A type of encoding)

 ![Image showing the output](/blog/mrrobotctf/base64output.png 'Fig.3')